-If this amount of atoms has been created since the last atom garbage collection, perform atom garbage collection at the first opportunity.
+If this amount of atoms possible garbage atoms exist perform atom garbage collection at the first opportunity.
 Initial value is 10,000.
 May be changed.
 A value of 0 (zero) disables atom garbage collection.
-See also PL_register_atom().

-allow_variable_name_as_functor (bool, changeable)
+See also PL_register_atom().8 allow_variable_name_as_functor (bool, changeable)

-If true (default is false), Functor (arg) is read as if it was written 'Functor' (arg).
-Some applications use the Prolog read/1 predicate for reading an application defined script language.
+If true (default is false), Functor(arg) is read as if it were written 'Functor'(arg).
+Some applications use the Prolog read/1 predicate for reading an application-defined script language.
 In these cases, it is often difficult to explain to non-Prolog users of the application that constants and functions can only start with a lowercase letter.
 Variables can be turned into atoms starting with an uppercase atom by calling read_term/2 using the option variable_names and binding the variables to their name.
 Using this feature, F(x) can be turned into valid syntax for such script languages.
 Suggested by Robert van Engelen.
 SWI-Prolog specific.